timebeast12345-crypto/VIAS/README.md

 ### AI usage
 - RegEx Module in python
-- queue module and threading module in python along with flask and flasksock
+- Queue module and threading module in python along with flask and flasksock
 - Javascript requests in code